zoogeny/zoogeny/books/story-self/10-Chapter-4-Value-Of-Cycles-draft.md

 ### Frequencies and Coincidences

 Frequency is a defining characteristic of a wave or a cycle.
 It describes how often a particular event happens within a specific amount of time.
-For example, the frequency of days within one year is 365.
+For example, the frequency of the day within one year is 365.
 This is because in one year the day cycle repeats 365 times.

 Period is another measure of a wave or a cycle.
 It describes the duration between events in some unit of time.
 For example, the period of a day expressed in hours is 24.
 This is because a new day cycle begins after 24 hours has passed.

 We can think of an event in terms of waves as a fixed point on the wave.
 For example, we could choose the maximal or minimal point within a cycle.
 In the case of a day we might choose the 0:00 hour (i.e. 12 am).
 Every 24 hours we return to the 0:00 hour (i.e. 12 am).
 The time 0:00 (i.e. 12 am) repeats 365 times each year.
-It is useful to define the event correlating to the maximal point within a cycle as the cycles peak.
+It is useful to define the event correlating to the maximal point within a cycle as the peak.

 Synchronized cycles have peaks with the same period.
 The distance between the peaks of synchronized cycles remains at some constant value.
 Aligned cycles are synchronized cycles where the peaks of the cycles happen simultaneously.
 The distance between the peaks of aligned cycles is constantly zero.